 For whatever reason, the persons/s who put up the YouTube videos I saw, crashed their Mavic in a lake or river, it was there from several hours to days.
 Yet in both those cases, the Mavic was recovered, put in rice to drain the water and still was able to fly fine afterward:

 Obviously the Mavic is NOT waterproof and you should NOT play around with this, but the fact that I have seen this happen multiple times speaks to how amazing the technology and durability of this thing is.
-Here’s info on what to do if drones fall in water.
+Here’s info on recovering drones that were in water and what to do if it happens.

 Note: It’s VERY hard to crash this thing in my experience because there’s so many safety precautions in place and unless you turn them all off and fly in atti mode, it is pretty safe to fly this thing.
 Of course, you should be smart enough to not fly near people or places where you annoy people.